 I enjoyed Sally’s book What Comes Before Phonics? so much when I read it that I asked her to write me a guest blog post.
 It makes a great deal of sense and has a REALLY important message for the teaching of phonics.
-She has also offered to giveaway some copies – more info on that at the end of the post.

 We all share the aim of enabling children to become literate with ease and success, and the importance of phonics as one aspect of this process is well established.
 However, there remains significant disquiet about what this means for early years, in particular, how the strong focus on phonics has led to increased schoolification of both content and pedagogy practices in the early years.

 Like many in early years, I am concerned about the increasing pressure for early, explicit, formalised teaching; a trickle-down of pedagogical practices that are too-much-too-soon for many young children.
 This, I would argue, is based on the misunderstanding that ‘earlier is better’; an argument that runs counter to what we know about children’s development and how young children learn.
 My book, What Comes Before Phonics?, is a response to these concerns, written at a time when, I think, we need remain firm and clear about what we do in early years and how this leads into literacy.